 Removing tartar with baking soda

-Baking Soda (sodium bicarbonate) is a pure, natural product which is non-toxic.
-It is used in some toothpastes as an additional ingridient, but can be purchased separately.
-It has low abrasiveness so it’s safe to use, and studies show that toothpastes with baking soda are more effective at removing plaque.
+Baking Soda (sodium bicarbonate) is a pure, natural product that is non-toxic.
+It is used in some kinds of toothpaste as an additional ingredient but can be purchased separately.
+It has low abrasiveness so it’s safe to use, and studies show that toothpaste with baking soda is more effective at removing plaque.
 While it’s not acidic and probably won’t harm your teeth unless overused, baking soda itself is more effective when it comes to whitening teeth or removing stains rather than removing the tartar.
 So even though it may remove some tartar you’d need to use it frequently and by doing so you risk damaging your teeth irreversibly.
 If you decided to give it a go try shaking a bit onto your wet toothbrush and then gently scrub teeth.
 You can leave it then for up to ten minutes, then rinse with water.
 Let us know if you had any success in the comments section!

 Please note that if you purchase a manual dental scaler you may also need an experienced person to do the cleaning for you since it requires a certain level of expertise and if used improperly could also result in damaged enamel or gum tissue.
 Another advantage of not doing it yourself is that another person can see and operate in your mouth a lot better and more precisely than you on your own.
 See, the main problem is that most of the areas you want to clean are not possible to reach in a self-cleaning process.
 Also, keep in mind that these devices are not ultrasonic units like the one your dentist uses so they are a lot less powerful and effective.
 Therefore they are not a replacement for a professional dental cleaning appointment.